TriLoo/ImageProcessing/README.md

 		Read image data with OpenCV and calculate SVD based on cusolver and cublas libraries .

 		Time comsuption comparison between CUDA and OpenCV

+12 ./inmf_cuda_opencv_cpp

+	image factorize based on improved nmf

+	Usage :

+		svd image.name

+	Description :

+		read image data and then svd calculation

+		after svd, use the results to initialize nmf and multiply update ...